 Maintaining Henckel Knife Sharpness with Honing Steel

 One way of maintaining the edge of your Henckel knife is through the use of honing steel.
 Doing so at least once a week will keep the edge of your knife perfectly straight.
 The good thing about this is it will not wear down your knife, unlike sharpening.
-Below are instructions on how to do that.

 1. Right Position